Understanding Hot Water Delivery

 If your system takes much longer than it used to, it may be failing:

-- Sediment buildup in the tank reduces efficiency
+- Sediment buildup in the tank reduces heating efficiency

 - Heating elements are failing or burnt out